fbartels/cloudron-drone-app/README.md

 ## Installation

-- Run `DOCKER_REPO=your-docker-hub-user make install` to install the Drone server component at `drone.yourdomain.com` (`yourdomain.com` automatically adapts to your Cloudron setup)
+- Run `DOCKER_REPO=your-docker-hub-user make install` to install the Drone server component at `drone.yourdomain.com` (`yourdomain.com` will adapt automatically to your Cloudron setup).
-- Run `make exec` to open the cli of the app and modify `.env` so that it can connect to your Git instance
+- Run `make exec' to open the app's CLI and modify the `.env' so that it can connect to your Git instance.
-  - refer to https://readme.drone.io/server/provider/gitea/#create-an-oauth-application regarding the oauth registration in Gitea
+  - See https://readme.drone.io/server/provider/gitea/#create-an-oauth-application for information on OAuth registration in Gitea.
-  - the drone instance is running at `drone.yourdomain.com` and the redirect url would then be `https://drone.yourdomain.com/login`
+  - The drone instance runs at `drone.yourdomain.com` and the redirect URL would be `https://drone.yourdomain.com/login`.
-  - the secrets are automatically created and inserted into `.env`
+  - The secrets are automatically created and added to the `.env` file.
-- Run `cloudron restart` to restart the app and apply your changes
+- Run `cloudron restart` to restart the application and apply your changes.
-- Verify that your setup works by going to `https://drone.yourdomain.com`
+- Check that your setup works by going to `https://drone.yourdomain.com`.
-- If all looks good run `runner/start.sh` to start the Drone agent on your local machine (will fetch credentials from the installed app directly)
+- If all looks good, run `runner/start.sh' to start the Drone agent on your local machine (it will grab the credentials directly from the installed app).
-- Add the Drone configuration to your desired repositories
+- Add the drone configuration to your desired repositories

-## Tips and Tricks
+## Tips and tricks

 I would also like to share some very useful commands.
-To install `drone` CLI, follow [official docs](https://docs.drone.io/cli/install/).
+To install the `drone` CLI, follow the [official docs](https://docs.drone.io/cli/install/).

 ### Using drone-cli

-Go to your [user settings](https://drone.9wd.eu/account) and get login information
+Go to your [user settings](https://drone.9wd.eu/account) and get the login information

 ```bash
 export DRONE_SERVER=https://drone.9wd.eu